|Movie Title/Year and Brief Scene Description|

 The Mummy (1932)

-In director Karl Freund's classic horror film, there was:
+In director Karl Freund's classic horror film from the early 1930s, there was:

-The Mummy lived under an alias as gentlemanly but sinister-looking Egyptian Ardath Bay.
+The Mummy lived under an alias as gentlemanly but sinister-looking Egyptian Ardeth Bay.

 In another scary scene:

-The scariest scene was of the final demise of cowardly Beni Gabor (Kevin J. O'Connor), who was entombed in a large underground vault, and quickly surrounded by a vast swarm of screeching, crawling, flesh-eating scarabs.
+After gathering treasure for himself, Beni became trapped and entombed in a large underground vault, and quickly surrounded by a vast swarm of screeching, crawling, flesh-eating scarabs.

 The beetles devoured him as the screen turned black when his torch extinguished.